crate/cratedb-guide/docs/feature/storage/index.md

   some segments and discard the freed ones.
 This way, adding a new document does not require rebuilding the whole index structure completely.

+:Segment merges:

+  When new data is inserted into CrateDB, it is written into small, immutable segments on disk.
+Over time, these segments are merged into larger ones by background tasks, balancing I/O load with query performance.

+  This process, known as segment merging, achieves three critical optimizations:
+  - Space compaction: Merging removes deleted or superseded records, freeing disk space automatically.
+  - Faster queries: Larger segments reduce index overhead and improve cache efficiency.
+  - No downtime: Merging occurs transparently, allowing continuous ingestion and querying.

   CrateDB uses Lucene's default TieredMergePolicy.
 It merges segments of roughly equal size and controls the number of segments per "tier" to balance search performance with merge overhead.
 Lucene's [TieredMergePolicy] documentation explains in detail how CrateDB's underlying merge policy decides when to combine segments.

+:Table refreshes:

+  CrateDB's refresh mechanism controls how often newly ingested data becomes visible for querying.
+Instead of committing every write immediately, which would degrade throughput, CrateDB batches writes in memory and periodically refreshes data segments, typically once per second by default.

+  This approach strikes a balance between low-latency visibility and high ingestion performance, allowing users to query the most recent data almost instantly while maintaining efficient bulk ingestion without overwhelming the storage layer or exhausting other cluster resources.

 ::::{todo}
 Enable after merging [GH-434: Indexing and storage](https://github.com/crate/cratedb-guide/pull/434).